-- Connect computer and Fireface using the supplied 6-pin FireWire cable (IEEE1394a). - Connect the power supply to the Fireface and then to any suitable power outlet. - Power-on the computer.
+- Use the power cord to connect the Fireface with any suitable power outlet. - Connect computer and Fireface using the supplied 6-pin FireWire cable (IEEE1394a). - Power on the notebook, then switch on the Fireface 800.

 20. Driver

 20.1 Driver Installation